Most campaign pain is asset pain.

 Naming conventions existed but weren’t enforced

 Global brand programme where the CMS required specific formats for localisation: “en-ie” for Ireland, for example.
 The team often invented their own: “en-ir,” “en-ei.”
-Assets became hard to find, hard to reuse, easy to mis-publish.
+Assets became hard to find, hard to reuse, and easy to mis-publish.
+It was close to impossible to see differences in copy between Ireland and the UK (default), but the subtleties were there and in legal language.

-I made compliance part of the workflow and enforced the rules through the PMs.
+I made compliance part of the workflow and enforced the rules through the PMs, Tech and QA.

 On a separate programme, I worked with a transcreation agency to give them direct access to the CMS so they could implement changes themselves.
-Handoffs dropped.
-Turnaround time improved.
+Handoffs dropped, and turnaround time improved.

 Speed was critical